sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 Even in cases where you don't want to preload _data_ for a link, it can be beneficial to preload the _code_.
 The `data-sveltekit-preload-code` attribute works similarly to `data-sveltekit-preload-data`, except that it can take one of four values, in decreasing 'eagerness':

-- `"page"` means that all links on the page will be preloaded
+- `"eager"` means that links will be preloaded straight away
 - `"viewport"` means that links will be preloaded once they enter the viewport
 - `"hover"` - as above, except that only code is preloaded
 - `"tap"` - as above, except that only code is preloaded

-Note that `viewport` and `page` only apply to links that are present in the DOM immediately following navigation — if a link is added later (in an `{#if ...}` block, for example) it will not be preloaded until triggered by `hover` or `tap`.
+Note that `viewport` and `eager` only apply to links that are present in the DOM immediately following navigation — if a link is added later (in an `{#if ...}` block, for example) it will not be preloaded until triggered by `hover` or `tap`.
 This is to avoid performance pitfalls resulting from aggressively observing the DOM for changes.

 > Since preloading code is a prerequisite for preloading data, this attribute will only have an effect if it specifies a more eager value than any `data-sveltekit-preload-data` attribute that is present.